datagems-eosc/dg-data-workflow/docs/docs/workflow-dataset-profiling.md

 #### Trigger Profiles

-The execution is plit in two parallel task instance queues, one for light profiling and one for heavy, as shown in the diagram.
+The execution is split in two parallel task instance queues, one for light profiling and one for heavy, as shown in the diagram.
 The first level of tasks ran in parallel get the corresponding authorization token and communicate with the Profiler service to trigger the generation of the profile.
 This parallelization allows lightweight metadata extraction and more intensive analysis to proceed independently and efficiently.

 #### Check if the Profiles are ready